On the Local Regularity of the Hilbert Transform: Examples for H older Sharpness

 \stop

-\textbf{Remark}: The logarithmic term in Equation (\ref{eqn:F(x)_estimate}) shows that the function $x^{\alpha}$ loses regularity at $x=0$ under the operation $T$, although there is no loss under the finite Hilbert transform of $x^{\alpha}$.
-Therefore a more powerful tool than the operator $T$ must be employed if one seeks to improve Theorem \ref{thm:main} to $\alpha_0 = \alpha$.
+\textbf{Remark}: The logarithmic term in Equation (\ref{eqn:F(x)_estimate}) shows that the function $x^{\alpha}$ loses regularity at $x=0$ under the operation $T$, therefore Theorem \ref{thm:holder} (and similarly Theorem \ref{thm:T_k_Holder}) cannot be improved to $\alpha_0 = \alpha$.
+On the other hand, Lemma \ref{lemma:x^alpha_finite_Hilbert} shows that there is no loss of regularity under the finite Hilbert transform of $x^{\alpha}$, therefore we cannot yet rule out the possibility of Theorem \ref{thm:main} being true for $\alpha_0 = \alpha$.
+However, if it is true, a more powerful tool than the operator $T$ must be employed to prove it.